88-degrees/Book-of-Changes/en/appendix01s2.md

 Heaven gives; productive earth responds;
 Increase crowns every vale and height;
 And ceaselessly it hastens on,
-Each season's gifts quick to requite.'
+Each season's gifts quick to requite.
 ```
 <a id="p-249"/>